jacobkloepper/linux-rfid-eac/README.md

 [`users.csv`](data/users.csv) pairs users to 4-byte RFID keys.

 TODO:
-1. Some sort of encryption?
-2. Integrate that python module to update the db simply.
+1. Integrate that python module to update the db simply.

 [`logs`](logs/) contains logs.
 Simple interface, append a new line to the current log.

 TODO:
 1. Some filesize protection.
 Create new log file when > X bytes.
-2. Some sort of time logging.
-Maybe append a "DD/MM/YYYY" line on midnight.

 ## Source
 * [main](src/main.c) sets up states and interrupt signal to safely exit main loop.
 Calls `open_com(PORT* ports)` which spawns threads to handle reads off terminals and mutex log writes.